candidtim/f2-commander/README.md

  - Empty selections

- - File info and preview panels show nothing on start unless a slection is changed in the file list.
+ - File info and preview panels show nothing on start unless a selection is changed in the file list.

  - Default viewer, editor, shell and "open" programs are mostly MacOS-specific, choices are too rigid.
-Make sure deafults work on clean MacOS and Linux installs.
+Make sure defaults work on clean MacOS and Linux installs.

- - File list has an unnecessary 2-column (2 characater wide) gap even when no vertical scroll bar is present (2 characters are reserved for the scroll bar)
+ - File list has an unnecessary 2-column (2 character wide) gap even when no vertical scroll bar is present (2 characters are reserved for the scroll bar)

  - Ctrl+U / Ctrl+D should scroll half a page (not en entire page)

  - Selection is always cleared if "Hidden files" toggle is changed

+## About the name

+"F2" is a loose interpretation of "a **F**ile manager with **2** side-by-side panels", and "Commander" is an homage to the old-school orthodox file managers.

+## Contributions

+Bug reports, feature requests and pull requests are welcome.

+## License

+Mozilla Public License, v.
+2.0.